Militia Act of 1862: Second Confiscation Act and emancipation

 Yet despite their new welcome into the Potomac Army, blacks were left to grapple with the still-present discrimination throughout the nation.
 With the establishment of unequal pay in the Militia Act, a contradiction formed between the opportunity for African-Americans to earn equal rights and the degrading offer of lessened pay.
 Therefore, the act's appearance has deceived many historians and has left the document not well understood.

 The Militia Act of 1862 draws attention to the legalities involved in wartime politics.
 Perhaps Professor Herman Belz's work, Abraham Lincoln, Constitutionalism, and Equal Rights in the Civil War Era, clarifies the "historical perspective" best by focusing on "the additional exigencies of law, politics, and wartime circumstances."
 The Militia Act was a product of the legislative branch- created as a war necessity to allow the army black soldier recruits.
 Yet whether Congress was right to assume that the North could not have won the war as soon as it did- or at all- without black assistance is still up for discussion.

 Open Chaplaincy

-Section 8 eliminated the requirement that chaplains be Christian by changing "of some Christian denomination" to "of some religious denomination."
-That was especially helpful to Jews and resulted in the appointment of the Rev. Jacob Frankel of Congregation Rodeph Shalom (Philadelphia) as the first Jewish chaplain on 18 September 1862.
+Section 9 of the act eliminated the requirement that chaplains be Christian by changing the wording from "of a Christian denomination" to "of a religious society".
+This was especially helpful to Jews and resulted in the appointment of the Rev. Jacob Frankel of Congregation Rodeph Shalom (Philadelphia) as the first Jewish chaplain on September 18, 1862.

+Previous to the passing of the Militia Act of 1862 all military chaplains were required to be an ordained Christian minister or clergy, this requirement originates from the establishment of chaplains within the Continental Army who served as officers both with and without pay.
+Catholics were not allowed to become military officers within the chaplaincy role until the Mexican–American War.

+The reason for the change in wording was due to the appointment of Captain Michael Allen, the regimental chaplain of the 5th Pennsylvania Cavalry Regiment.
+Allen was a Jew but not an ordained minister, nor a Rabbi, regardless Allen provided non-denominational services to the regiment which was a mix of Christians and Jews.
+The appointment of a non-Christian as a chaplain was eventually discovered by the YMCA and reported to the Adjutant General of the Army George D. Ruggles.
+The resulting pressure from the Adjutant General along with various Christian newspapers resulted in Allen's resignation from the Union Army.

+Rabbi Arnold Fischel and the Board of Delegates of American Israelites eventually lobbied President Lincoln to include Jews in the Union Army's broader chaplaincy which was successful and included in the passing of the act.
+According to Karen Abbott a total of three people served as Rabbi's during the war: Jacob Frankel of Philadelphia, Bernhard Gotthelf of Louisville, Kentucky, and Ferdinand Sarner of Rochester, New York.
+Sarner was the only Rabbi of the three to serve in combat at the Battle of Gettysburg with the 54th New York Infantry Regiment, an ethnic German regiment.